 Who We Are

-We are a coalition of over 150 organizations including providers, community-based organizations, health insurance plans, aging organizations and advocacy groups, as well as nearly 500,000 senior advocates.
+We are a coalition of 170 organizations including providers, community-based organizations, health insurance plans, aging organizations, and advocacy groups, as well as more than 600,000 senior advocates.
 We provide commentary and analysis on regulation and legislation, gather evidence of what is working in Medicare Advantage through research and experience of the diverse group of beneficiaries and stakeholders within our coalition to advocate for policies that result in high-quality, affordable care for Medicare Advantage beneficiaries.